johnpapa/angular-styleguide/README.md

     }
     ```

   - **Route Resolve Promises**: When a controller depends on a promise to be resolved, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
-If you need to conditionall cancel a route before the controller is activated, use a route resolver.
+If you need to conditionally cancel a route before the controller is activated, use a route resolver.

     *Why?*: A controller may require data before it loads.
 That data may come from a promise via a custom factory or [$http](https://docs.angularjs.org/api/ng/service/$http).
 Using a [route resolve](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) allows the promise to resolve before the controller logic executes, so it might take action based on that data from the promise.